-Accommodations: volunteers will have the unique opportunity to live with a local family during the program.
-During this time, volunteers will learn more about local customs and cuisine.
-At the home stay, you will have a single or shared room with bed, linens, and shared bathroom.
+Accommodations: You will have the unique opportunity to live with a local family during the program, allowing you to learn more about local customs and cuisine.
+At the home stay, you will have a single or shared room with a bed, linens, and shared bathroom.

-Food: volunteers will eat breakfast and dinner at the home stay, and lunch will be given at the Community Center.
+Food: You will eat breakfast and dinner at the home stay, and lunch will be given at the Community Center.

 Volunteers will join day trips to the beautiful Sea of Galilee and other local attractions.
 During the evenings, volunteers can socialize and use the local gym.
 The community center and host families will try and organize unique events, such as cooking classes and lectures.

 - High level of English (very important)